G-Mully/Unit-16-HW-PT1/README.md

 - Zenmap vulnerability script command:

 - Once you have identified this vulnerability, answer the following questions for your client:
-  1. What is the vulnerability:

-  2. Why is it dangerous:
+  1. What is the vulnerability:<br><b>Samab (SMB) - SMB Shares Enumeration and possibly Microsoft SMBv1 to a remote code execution vulnerability (ms17-010, a.k.a.
+EternalBlue).</b>

+  2. Why is it dangerous: <br><b>The vulnerability is actively exploited by WannaCry and Petya ransomware and other malware.
+TCP Port 139 is one of the highest-risk ports on the network and you may need to disable the port 139 to avoid the WannaCry ransomware attack.
+If the computer supports both NBT protocol and the TCP/IP protocol, the NetBIOS session will start via the available 139 port or 445 port.</b>

-  3. What mitigation strategies can you recommendations for the client to protect their server:
+  3. What mitigation strategies can you recommendations for the client to protect their server: <br><b>

----
-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+   It's recommended that you disable NetBIOS over TCP/IP on your cluster network NIC and other dedicated-purpose NICs, such as for iSCSI and Live Migration.
+NetBIOS isn't used in Server 2008 R2 clusters.</b>